- UCAS Code: MC18

 There are a number of ways you can study law at Strathclyde, one such way being the BA degree in combination with another subject.

 Law is concerned with the study of the obligations, duties and rights which every member of society has in relation to one another and to the state.
+You'll develop an awareness of law and the legal implications of business operations which is sought after by employers.

 The study of law is regarded not as purely vocational, but part of a broader education.
 Please note that studying law within the BA degree will not qualify you for entry to the legal profession.
 For professional qualifications in law, students follow the LLB programme.